Bello2288/awesomely-ugly-website/README.md

 5. Practice CSS
     - use a minimum of 4 different css selectors
-    - use a minimum of 10 different css style attributes Add at least one image to your awesomely ugly site
+    - use a minimum of 10 different css style attributes
+6. Add at least one image to your awesomely ugly site
-Use the float property to wrap text around an image
+7. Use the float property to wrap text around an image
-JS file
+8. JS file
-add a JS file named main.js
+    - add a JS file named main.js
-Add a button to your webpage that swaps out an image when you click it (hint: EventTarget.addEventListener()) Deploy your site to GitHub
+9. Add a button to your webpage that swaps out an image when you click it (hint: EventTarget.addEventListener())
-Hey, Mikey, I Think He Likes It Mode
-Sadly, the <blink> tag has been removed from html, re-implement it with CSS animations!
-Scrolling marques really help grab the attention of would-be-customers, so add one to your site Add a footer to your site with an "under construction" animated gif Caffeinated Mode
-Create a web page layout that has two columns of content that are side-by-side Add a table of made up statistic calculations to your site (Like "# of Happy Vegetable Eaters by State")
+10. Deploy your site to GitHub